Harsimar-Sahota/Finvoice-AI/README.md

 ## 📈 Scaling Plan

+The following strategies outline how Finvoice AI can scale as user traffic and AI usage grow:

 | # | Strategy                                  | Purpose                |
 | - | ----------------------------------------- | ---------------------- |
 | 1 | Add **rate limiting** on AI endpoints     | Prevent API abuse      |